What Are The Fees?

 After you start reviewing the details a light comes on and you realize that the higher-priced ticket may have included all of the taxes, baggage fees, or add-ons.
 Now when you add up the “additional fees” (or hidden fees) associated with the less-expensive ticket, you’re at the same price (or higher) than the original ticket from the airline’s website.

 What’s an appropriate fee to pay my advisor?

 When we talk about what might be an appropriate fee to pay your advisor, it is all relative to what type of service you’re receiving for that fee.
 Keep this in mind as we walk through this section.

 Younger investors or smaller accounts will sometimes pay an index fee.
 For example, Vanguard offers various index funds that don’t charge any fee, but you’re also not getting very much for that type of service.
 Your account will just right the index and will perform the same as all of the other accounts like it.
-There is a place for this type of fund, especially when a smaller amount is being invested.

 This is much like we need a doctor less when we’re younger and more when we’re older.
 So, the more you’ve built your wealth over time and you’re looking at retirement, you will start to look to see if there are more efficient ways to manage your wealth.

 You may want a bit more protection or someone to look at the taxes or a more efficient way to invest.
 This means that you might move out of a no-pay or small fee manager and into paying someone for their expertise and services.